Accessing The Dropbox

 - From the Dropbox Folders List page, click the name of the Folder to view its submissions.

-- Click the Evaluate link to the right of the student's name.
+- Click the Go to Evaluation link to the right of the student's name.

 - The Evaluate Submission page will be displayed where you can view the file name, comments left by the student, and the date and time the file was submitted.

-Clicking on the bar graph icon will open the grade item statistics.
+the textbox with a ribbon icon.
+Clicking on the bar graph icon will open the grade

 - Saving Options - Select a saving option by clicking the appropriate button.